Sneha22SP/Azure_Capstone/README.md

   ```

 The model was trained using different combinations of C and max_iter hyperparameters.
-C is inverse of regularization strength.
-Like in support vector machines, smaller values    specify stronger regularization. max_iter is the maximum number of iterations taken for the solvers to converge
+C is inverse of regularization strength as support vector machines and smaller values    specify stronger regularization.
+The maximum total number of runs to craete and the maximum numbers of runs to execute concurrently.(Note :- If none, all runs are launched in parallel.The number of concurrent runs is gated on the resources available in the specified compute target. )Need to ensure that the compute target has the available resources for the desired concurrency.

 ### Results